Benjamin de Rothschild: Banking

 After his graduation, de Rothschild worked in family-owned banks in California.
 In 1989, he returned to Europe, worked for a while at British Petroleum in London, and then launched the Compagnie de Trésorerie Benjamin de Rothschild, specializing in advanced financial risk management.

 After the death of his father in 1997, de Rothschild succeeded him as chairman of the Compagnie Financière Edmond de Rothschild.
-He restructured the group's organization around key activities such as asset management and M&A. In 1999, he launched Edmond de Rothschild Investment Services in Israel where he also succeeded his father at the helm of the Caesarea Rothschild Foundation.
+He restructured the group's organization around key activities such as asset management and mergers and acquisitions.
+In 1999, he launched Edmond de Rothschild Investment Services in Israel where he also succeeded his father at the helm of the Caesarea Rothschild Foundation.
 In 2010, Compagnie Financière Edmond de Rothschild became the Edmond de Rothschild Group.

 In March 2015, de Rothschild named his wife Ariane de Rothschild CEO of the group, and chairwoman of the executive committee.
 In 2016, all the lifestyle-oriented assets of the group were reorganized under the Edmond de Rothschild Heritage label.
 In March 2019, the Benjamin de Rothschild family made the Edmond de Rothschild Group 100% privately owned.
 The group's French bank was consolidated within the Swiss bank which subsequently became the group's main holding structure.
 Ariane de Rothschild became chairman of the new group.